Hession-Dynamics/vera-hd/README_tts.md

 # verahession TTS Usage Example

-This example shows how to use the `tts_interface` class from the `verahession.tts` module to convert text to speech.
+This example shows how to use the `tts_interface` class from the `verahession.api` module to convert text to speech.

 ---